On Monday, May 27th, In observance of Memorial Day, it is recommended that all US citizens:

-•Fly the US flag at half-staff on Sunday, October 7th from sunrise until sunset.
-For U.S. flags displayed on a short staff or for indoor flags that cannot be lowered to half-staff, place a Black Mourning Ribbon Above the full staffed U.S. flag.
+- •Fly the US flag at half-staff until noon.
+For US flags displayed on a short staff or for indoor flags that cannot be lowered to half-staff, place a black mourning ribbon above the full-staffed US flag.

 The correct procedure for displaying the flag at half-staff is to raise the flag to the top of the pole briskly, pause for a moment, and then slowly bring it down to where the top of the flag is at a position approximately halfway between the top and bottom of the pole.
-At the end of the day, the flag should be raised briskly to the top of the pole, then lowered slowly and ceremoniously retired for the day (unless illuminated at night).
+At noon, the flag should be raised quickly to the top of the flag pole.
+At the end of the day, the flag should be lowered slowly and ceremoniously for the day (unless illuminated at night).